ErikJamesThompson/ScheduleScraper/README.md

-* change the name of auth.example.js to auth.js and fill in relevent fields "client id" and "client secret" can be found by creating a new google dev project 1.
+* change the name of auth.example.js to auth.js and fill in relevent fields "client id" and "client secret" can be found by creating a new google dev project
-2.
-3.
+1. Go to your console for Google developers
+2. Create a new set of credentials with OAuth clientID option
+3. Select Web Application and note the client ID and client Secret

-"google refresh token" can be received by going to the google Oauth playground 1.
+* "google refresh token" can be received by going to the google Oauth playground
-2.
-3.
+1. Go to the google OAuth playground
+2. Select the Calendar v3 API and authorize it
+3. Exchange the given Auth code to recieve your refresh token

-"creds" Both fields can be achieved by making a new google dev project 1.
+* "creds" Both fields can be achieved by making a new google dev project
-2.
-3.
+1. Go to your console for Google developers
+2. Create a new set of credentials with service account key
+3. Select "Owner" from the roles dropdown
+4. A JSON file of the auth credentials has been saved and you can fill in the relevant details

 ```
 run "npm run help" to get started